 - Your skin type.
 Is it oily, dry, normal, sensitive, or a combination?

 - Your skin complexion.
 Do you have fair skin that burns easily or light to medium skin that may burn?
 Or do you have a medium tone that usually tans or a darker complexion the only rarely burns?
 Or is your complexion so dark that you never burn?

 - Your skin concerns.
 Do you want preventative maintenance to avoid premature aging?
 Do you have a skin problem, such as persistent acne, age spots, melasma (also known as "the mask of pregnancy"-- darkened areas on sun-exposed parts of a woman's face), or rosacea.
 You may also have sun damage, facial wrinkles, or fine lines that need special attention.
 Are your eyes puffy, or are there bags under them?
 These issues need special care.

 - Your personal habits.
 Are you a smoker?
 Do you spend a lot of time in the sun?
 Do you take a daily vitamin?
 Do you eat a well-balanced diet?
 All these factors will affect how you should care for your skin.

-With this information, you can wisely sort through skincare products to find the ones that will be best for your skin.
-Also, ask a skin esthetician at your local health spa or skin care counter for recommendations.
+With this information, you can wisely sort through skin care products to find the ones that will be best for your skin.
+Also, ask your dermatologist or a skin esthetician at your local health spa or skin care counter for recommendations.